xinmeng2015/chlorosome_phd_thesis/README.md

 - It is a distributed package for macOS, with a graphic user interface.

-- The usage is straighforward:
+- The usage is straightforward:

 0. download the CTubeGen_Feb2020.dmg uncompress the CTubeGen_Feb2020.app file & open the app file (right-click --> open).
 1. in the UI, fill in the n1 and n2 integers (chiral indices).